What Is SharePoint Information Architecture and Why Does It Matter?

 Why Flat Architecture Works

 In a flat architecture, each team, project, or function gets its own site at the same hierarchical level.
-Sites are connected through hub site associations rather than subsites.
-This provides several critical advantages:
+Sites are connected through hub site associations rather than subsites — for the full hub site implementation guide including scripting and enterprise scenarios, see our SharePoint hub sites complete guide.
+This approach provides several critical advantages:

 Independent lifecycle management.
 Each site can be archived, deleted, or moved to a different hub without affecting other sites.
 In nested hierarchies, deleting a parent site destroys all children.